-In general, credit institutions are expected to comply with the reporting requirements for the liquidity coverage requirement and the stable funding requirement at all times.
-In addition to these requirements, the ECB would consider imposing additional reporting requirements on credit institutions pursuant to Article 16(2)(j) of the SSM Regulation in the event of a liquidity crisis.
+In addition to the above requirements, the ECB would consider imposing additional reporting requirements on credit institutions pursuant to Article 16(2)(j) of the SSM Regulation in the event of a liquidity crisis.

-CURRENCY MISMATCHES (Article 8(6) of Commission Delegated Regulation (EU) 2015/61)
+4. CURRENCY MISMATCHES (Article 8(6) of Commission Delegated Regulation (EU) 2015/61)